Disability Accommodation in University Residences

 Yes.
-The process for requesting disability accommodations is seperate from the housing application process.
-Students need to first apply for housing and then request disability housing accommodations through Disability Resources for Students.
-The process to request housing accommodations is the same as the process to request classroom accommodations and both types of accommoations can be requested at the same time.
+The process for requesting disability accommodations is separate from the housing application process.
+Students need to first apply for housing and then request disability housing accommodations through the Disability Access Center.
+The process to request housing accommodations is the same as the process to request classroom accommodations and both types of accommodations can be requested at the same time.

-Does having a disability accommodation give me priority assingments?
+Does having a disability accommodation give me priority assignments?

 Yes, housing applications with disability accommodations requested by the listed deadlines receive priority in assignments.
 However, University Residences are typically full during fall quarter.
 This means that applications submitted for winter and spring quarter will be assigned on a space available basis and may include a waitlist.